 Traveling to Algarve in November is a wonderful time to visit if you know what to expect.
 It’s firmly offseason.
 Beaches are empty, temperatures are mild, hotel prices are low, and you can secure dinner reservations anywhere.

 It’s an especially excellent time to go hiking, as the air is balmy and daytime temperatures hover around 18°C.

 November isn’t a great month for a beach holiday.
 There will definitely be a few days that merit long hours at the beach, but most of the time, it’s just a bit too crisp.

 Therefore, we wouldn’t recommend designing your trip around a single beach resort town.
 If the weather isn’t ideal, then you’ll be bored out of your mind.

-Because the “tourist season” has ended, some establishments start closing up for the holidays early in the month.
+Because the “tourist season” has ended, some establishments in Southern Portugal start closing up for the holidays early in the month.
 That didn’t impact our trip too much, but it made eating out a bit difficult.

 Algarve Temperature in November

 The Algarve temp in November is very mild.
 In summer, the heat can be very oppressive and discourage you from exploring any place other than the beaches.

 So, Fall is a great time to take advantage of the milder temperatures and get to know Algarve’s inland villages and coastal trails.

 The sun sets around 5:30 p.m.
 As soon as it does, you’ll be grabbing your sweater and jacket.
 It gets chilly.
 Even wearing sandals at night felt too cold.